 It's not sexy, but especially during uncertain economic times like these, one of your first priorities should be to have a safety net of readily available cash.
 Experts recommend having six months' worth of living expenses to cover your family in the unfortunate event of a job loss or serious illness.

-Buffett recently announced that his Berkshire Hathaway would invest $5 billion in Goldman Sachs.
+Buffett recently announced that he would invest $5 billion in Goldman Sachs.
 Sure, it was psychologically important to the market to get such a vote of confidence from the Oracle of Omaha, but it's not clear how much more damage the crisis will inflict on our banking system.
-Even though Buffett also owns stocks such as Wells Fargo

-Instead, intrepid investors might want to consider picking through the pile of stocks that have gotten battered over the past year, despite being far away from the meltdown.
-Wyeth
+If you're not willing to wade into treacherous financial waters, intrepid investors might want to consider picking through the pile of stocks that have gotten battered over the past year, despite being far away from the meltdown.

 But one of the sweetest sources of bargains in the current market may be closed-end funds.
-Closed-end funds are known for their high dividend payouts, and they can more easily invest in less liquid securities than traditional mutual funds can, making them an excellent diversification tool.
+These vehicles are known for their high dividend payouts, and they can more easily invest in less liquid securities than traditional mutual funds can, making them an excellent diversification tool.

 Closed-end funds have seen their prices plummet recently, and many funds are now selling at record discounts to NAV.
-In mid-September, the average discount in the closed-end fund industry stood at 13.7%.
-Currently, the average discount is 17%.
+Just a few weeks ago, the average discount in the closed-end fund industry stood at 17%.
 That's like getting $100 worth of assets for just $83!
 Many industry insiders say they've never seen fund discounts at levels like this -- and certainly not for this long.
+Average discounts have fallen somewhat in recent weeks, but there are still a plethora of closed-end funds out there selling at large discounts.

-If you want to get in on this asset sale, consider picking up a few discounted closed-end funds like Eaton Vance Enhanced Equity Income Fund
+If you want to get in on this asset sale, consider picking up a few discounted closed-end funds like Central Securities

 The Foolish bottom line